-where $C{CA}$ is the cosmic and aircraft corrected window, $C{LT}$ is the live time corrected window $a_c$ is the aircraft background for this window, $b_c$ is the cosmic stripping coefficient for this window and $C{Cos}$ is the low pass filtered cosmic window.
+where C{CA} is the cosmic and aircraft corrected window, C{LT} is the live time corrected window a_c is the aircraft background for this window, b_c is the cosmic stripping coefficient for this window and C{Cos} is the low pass filtered cosmic window.
+Cosmic and aircraft background coefficients are determined by high altitude calibration flights.